dotterweide/dotterweide/README.md

 `???` lurking in the code.
 You can pass arguments to the demo run, for example:

     sbt 'dotterweide-demo/run --language scala --colors dark'

+For interpreter integration, try `--flash` switch in the demo (shift-return flashes line or selection).

 ## documentation